- Why Do I Need To Equalize?

 Middle ear barotrauma occurs if you fail to equalize or your Eustachian tubes are blocked due to cold or allergies.

 You’ll experience a feeling of water in the ear, reduced hearing, discomfort, and pain immediately after diving.
-If you’re lucky the fluid will drain by itself but you may need to get it checked out by a physician.
+If you’re lucky the fluid will drain by itself.
+There are also over the counter remedies for releasing trapped water.

 Can I over equalize my ears?

 Yes.
-If you blow too hard and too long against pinched nostrils you can over pressurise your middle ear which can cause inner ear barotrauma.
+If you blow too hard and too long against pinched nostrils you can over pressurize your middle ear which can cause inner ear barotrauma.

 Can I burst my eardrum scuba diving?

 If you fail to equalize your ears and continue downwards the pressure imbalance can cause your eardrum to rupture.
-And trust us, you’ll feel it!
+Trust us, you’ll feel it!

 As you descend there’ll be a sharp pain as the pressure inside your middle ear pulls on your eardrum.
-When the eardrum tears the pain will suddenly stop and water will rush inside.
+When the eardrum tears the pain will suddenly stop as the pressure equalizes due to the inflow of water.

-It may cause vertigo and we all know that is not a good thing when you’re underwater.
+This can cause extreme vertigo and we all know that is not a good thing when you’re underwater!

-Most eardrums will heal by themselves over a few weeks but it’s best to get some medical advice to avoid infections or other complications.
+Even though most eardrums will heal by themselves within a few weeks, it’s important to seek medical advice to avoid infections or other complications.

 What happens if I dive with a cold?